theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/Getting-Started.md

 ## New Project

 2a.
-Once you have created a project, **right click on the project node and click 'Set up Tailwind CSS'**:
+Once you have created a project, **right click on the project node and click 'Set up and install Tailwind CSS'**:

 ![Set up TailwindCSS](art/NPM-Shortcuts-1.png)

 This will import the Tailwind CSS node modules and configure your `tailwind.config.js`.

+**Using the standalone Tailwind CSS CLI:**
+- If you have the Tailwind CSS CLI installed, you can click 'Set up Tailwind CSS (use CLI)' instead once you have specified the CLI path in Tools > Options > Tailwind CSS IntelliSense > Tailwind CLI path.
+- Following builds in the project will use the Tailwind CLI instead of `npx tailwindcss`
+- If you want to switch between `npx tailwindcss` and the standalone CLI, adjust the `UseCli` property in `tailwind.extension.json`

 2b.
 To configure Tailwind CSS, follow the [official documentation](https://tailwindcss.com/docs/installation) (specifically steps 2, 3, and 5).